AuReMe/esmecata/README.md

 If there is more than 100 proteomes, esmecata will apply a specific method:

-* (1) use the taxon ID associated to each proteomes to create a taxonomicc tree with ete3.
+* (1) use the taxon ID associated to each proteomes to create a taxonomic tree with ete3.

 * (2) from the root of the tree (the input taxon), esmecata will find the direct deescendant (sub-taxons).